anonymousanonymous43/HybridCross/README.md

-# HybridCross
-HybridCross: Recombinant Transfer Learning for Human Sensing on Edges with Few Data
+CrossHybrid: Recombinant Transfer Learning for Human Sensing on Edges with Few Data